iotaledger/integration-services/api/usage-ssi-bridge.md

 `GET /trusted-roots`

-Returns a list of trusted root identity IDs.
-Trusted roots are IDs of identities which are trusted by the Bridge.
-This identity IDs can be IDs of other companies, by adding them to the list trusted roots their Verifiable Credentials (VCs) are trusted when checking at the Bridge.
+Returns a list of Trusted Root identity identifiers (DIDs).
+Trusted roots are DIDs of identities which are trusted by the Bridge.
+This identity DIDs can be DIDs of other organizations.
+By adding them to the list Trusted Roots their Verifiable Credentials (VCs) are automatically trusted when checking at the Bridge.

 _Body:_